 To explore the welfare implications of this policy, we compute the consumption equivalent variation as follows.
 Denote by $W(\tau)$ the social welfare in the economy with the automation tax rate τ .
-We measure the welfare gains (or losses) under the automation tax by the increase in consumption in perpetuity that is required under the robot tax τ such that the household is indifferent between living in the economy with the tax and the benchmark economy without the tax.
-Specifically, the welfare in the economy with
+We measure the welfare losses (or gains) under the automation tax by the percentage changes in consumption in perpetuity that are required such that the representative household is indifferent between living in the economy with the tax and the benchmark economy without the tax.